LOtting/COG-01/javascript-basics/function-sample.md

 multiplyValues(7);

-// Read this only if you are interested in more details or come back later!
+//  Function constructor
+// TODO:

 ```

+## Read this only if you are interested in more details or come back later!

 ## Mozilla Developer Neztwork (MDN)